Team302/Team302Doco/docs/devenv.rst

 Initial Environment Setup (WPILib + VS Code)
 ====================================

 To set up the environment, first follow the instructions from https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html for the C++ or common tasks.

-These steps will install:

-* WPI Tools such as SmartDashboard, Shuffleboard and Glass (all dashboards), PathWeaver (Use Path and SysID (robot characterization).
-* `VS Code <https://code.visualstudio.com/>`_ - A development environment to write robot code.
-* The WPILib extension for VS Code which provides features for us to build and deploy robot code to the robot.
+Pay attention to how to install third party apps.
+This will give access to things we use such as:
+* WPILIB-New-Commands (used by chassis and vision)
+* CTRE-Phoenix (v5) older hardware
+* CTRE-Phoenix (v6) newer hardware
+* CTRE-Phoenix Replay (v6)
+* Elastic (dashboard)
+* Choreo (autonomous path generation)
+* Glass (dashboard)
+* AdvantageScope (log viewer)

 Visual Studio Code
 --------

-Visual Studio (VS) Code is a free development environment that is best supported by WPILib.
+Visual Studio Code (VSCode) is a free development environment that is best supported by WPILib.
 It is different from Microsoft's other development environment, Visual Studio, in many ways.
 However, we do use Visual Studio to develop our code generator.
 VS Code comes bundled with WPILib's install so there is no need to install separately.
 It also comes with the WPILib extension, which offers lots of functionality to build and deploy robot code, simulate robot code, and more.

+We have been using Github Copilot as well inconjunction with VSCode to develop the software.

 .. image:: ./images/sof.jpg